Jeffrey Herlings

 (born 12 September 1994) is a Dutch professional motocross racer.
 He has competed in the Motocross World Championships since 2010.
-Herlings is notable for winning the 2012, 2013, and 2016 MX2 Championships; and the 2018, 2021 MXGP Championships.
-He has the most Grand Prix wins in MXGP history.
+Herlings won the 2012, 2013, and 2016 MX2 Championships; the 2018, 2021 and 2026 MXGP Championships and has the most Grand Prix wins in MXGP history.

 Motocross career

 2008

 In 2008, Herlings won the 85cc FIM Junior Motocross World Championship, & the 85cc European Motocross Championship.

 2009

 2009 season' Herlings finished 2nd in the 250cc European Motocross Championship and 3rd in the MX2 Dutch open championship.

 2011

-Jeffrey Herlings delivered an impressive performance during the 2011 MX2 World Championship, finishing second overall in the standings behind his Red Bull KTM teammate, Ken Roczen.
-Despite his young age—only 16 at the start of the season—Herlings quickly proved himself as one of the top riders in the class.
-Competing on the KTM 250 SX-F, he secured five overall Grand Prix victories and claimed 6 individual moto wins across the season.
-Known for his exceptional skill in sand, Herlings dominated at Valkenswaard in the Netherlands and Lommel in Belgium, showcasing his natural talent on rough, demanding tracks.
-While Roczen ultimately claimed the title, Herlings’ speed, consistency, and ability to challenge more experienced riders marked him as a future champion and one of the standout performers of the year.
+Herlings finished second overall behind his Red Bull KTM teammate, Ken Roczen.
+On the KTM 250 SX-F, he won five overall Grand Prix victories and claimed 6 individual moto wins across the season.